Russian soul: The term

 Gogol and his contemporaries established literature as Russia's new weapon of choice, the tool by which it could inform itself of its greatness and urge the nation to its destined position as a world leader.
 Gogol may not have had such grand notions, but with the help of Belinsky he paved the way for a new concept of Russian identity – the great Russian soul.
 As opposed to the preceding "Russian spirit" (Русский дух), which focused on Russia's past, "Russian soul" was an expression of optimism.
 It stressed Russia's historical youth and its ability, by following the wisdom of the peasant, to become the savior of the world.
 Indeed, although the concept of the Russian soul grew upon Western ideas, its advocates believed that Russia had made those ideas its own and would use them to save Europe from itself.
-The term Russian soul is also to found in Russian folk culture.
+The term Russian soul is also to be found in Russian folk culture.